crytic/amarna/README.md

                         file to write the output results in sarif format -png, --png           save a png with the AST of a file
 ```

+## SARIF file format
+The [SARIF](https://sarifweb.azurewebsites.net/) file format is a standard format for static-analysis tools and can be viewed in vscode with the [official extension](https://github.com/Microsoft/sarif-vscode-extension/).

 ## Installation
 ```bash